-Accounts receivable for contract services for DOE and others includes accrued receivables of \$8.1 million at March 31, 2003, and \$22.7 million at December 31, 2002, for actual costs incurred by USEC not yet billed.
-The reduction resulted from DOE's approval of revised provisional billing rates.
+Accounts receivable for contract services includes accrued receivables of \$17.5 million at June 30, 2003, and \$22.7 million at December 31, 2002, for actual costs incurred by USEC not yet billed.
+USEC expects to bill DOE in calendar 2003 as soon as revised provisional billing rates are approved by DOE.